sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/integrating-analytical-apps-with-jupyter.rst

 This output is used by the Analytical App to show the Execution Status of the job.

-To indicate the execution status of the job, use the following code.
+To indicate the execution status of the job, use the following code :

 ::